hkust-aiaa2205/homework/hw2/Readme.md

 ### Rules

-You can use any or all of the 30 images to train and test your model. **You are not allowed to use pre-trained models from other datasets!**
+You can use any or all of the 30 images to train and test your model. **You are allowed to use pretrained models and weights (only ImageNet-1K pertaining is allowed).** See this [post](https://hkust-gz.instructure.com/courses/1409/discussion_topics/7858).

 ### CNN classifier